 1746 Robert R. Livingston d.
 1813 American patriot, member of the Continental Congress.
 He was a member of the "Committee of Five" that drafted the Declaration of Independence, along with Thomas Jefferson, Benjamin Franklin, John Adams, and Roger Sherman.
 He administered the oath of office to George Washington in 1789.

-1971 Kelly Bundy character on the TV show Married… With Children.
+1972 Kelly Bundy character on the TV show Married… With Children played by Christina Applegate.

 1970 Erik Menéndez American murderer.
 In 1989, he and his brother, Lyle, committed the shotgun murders of their wealthy parents in their Los Angeles home.
 After highly-publicized trials, they are both serving life sentences.